inbo/tutorials/content/tutorials/database_conventions/index.md

   * For a list of DB's following the new name conventions, see List of databases.

 # Schemas
-* The database is created by the DBA.dbo only.
+* dbo only.
-* The database is created by the DBA.unless special requirements.
+* unless special requirements.

 # Tables
   * Meaningful name .